 - Request: { code, state }

-With clear specifications and tasks in place, implementation became remarkably focused.
-For each task, I followed our meta-prompt structure to guide the AI’s contributions.
+With the specifications and tasks in place, implementation got sharp.
+For each task I followed the meta-prompt structure to steer the AI’s contributions.

-For example, when implementing the user registration endpoint, I provided this context:
+Implementing the user registration endpoint, for example, I gave this context:

 Task Declaration: I'm implementing the user registration endpoint (POST /auth/register) as outlined in TODO.md item 1 under Backend Development.